aagarwal1012/Animated-Text-Kit/README.md

 # Usage

   You can override the `duration` of animation of single text by setting its duration in each AnimatedTextKit class, also you can set the time of the pause between texts by setting the `pause` parameter and with this when `isRepeatingAnimation` is set to true, you can set number of times the animation should repeat with `totalRepeatCount` (or repeat forever with `repeatForever`).
 The `speed` parameter is also included for some classes which sets the delay between the apparition of each characters.
-Also, the `displayFullTextOnTap` and `stopPauseOnTap` parameters have been included for some classes. `curve` parameter is used in typewriter class to have a variable writing speed.
+Also, the `displayFullTextOnTap` and `stopPauseOnTap` parameters have been included for some classes. `curve` parameter is used in some classes to have variable speed.

+  Note that: The parameter `speed` is used to calculate the duration of the animation and should not be confused with the `curve` parameter.

 ```dart
 TypewriterAnimatedTextKit(
   duration: Duration(milliseconds: 2000),